Sayfan-AI/ai-six/planning.md

 - [x] Configuration
 - [ ] MCP support (engine is MCP client, local tools can run as MCP server)
 - [ ] Async tool use (continue interacting with the user while tools are running in the background)
+- [ ] Graceful handling of rate-limiting
+- [ ] Dynamic model selection (e.g. use a different model for different tasks)
 - [ ] Computer use (browser and debugging in the IDE!)
 - [ ] Voice UI